 Prior to joining Education Pioneers she completed a J. William Fulbright scholarship, spending a year in Argentina teaching English language and American culture.
 During this time, she taught courses at a local college, led discussion-based teacher training activities, and assisted with conferences and other activities sponsored by the Argentine Ministry of Education.
 In her spare time, she volunteered at area elementary schools and high schools and founded a web-based study group for English learners of all ages.

 Kendall holds a Bachelor of Arts from Rice University in Hispanic Studies and Teaching English to Speakers of Other Languages.
 While at Rice, she is proud to have served as president of the Native American Student Association as well as a student board member of Houston Hillel.

-Kara Grieco, Director, NYC Metro Area (Alumna)
+Kara Grieco, Director, NYC, NJ, CT (Alumna)

 Kara most recently served as the Director of Partnership Development at Revolution Foods, a mission driven social enterprise that seeks to increase access to healthy food for all children.
 Kara was a founding leader for the New Jersey region where she led expansion of the organization into New York and Pennsylvania, diversified program offerings, and tripled the number of meals served daily.
 Previously, Kara served as the Director of Business Development for Victory Education Partners (formerly Victory Schools) where she was responsible for charter school development, board capacity building, grant writing, marketing and corporate communications.
 She began her career working as the Public Relations and Community Outreach Aide for a state senator in New Jersey.